Tom Bell (actor): Personal life

 Bell was married to the actress Lois Daine from 1960 to 1976.
 They had one son, Aran, who is also an actor.

 His partner from 1976 until his death was the costume designer Frances Tempest, with whom he had a step-daughter, Nellie, and a daughter, Polly.

 Death

 Bell had enjoyed working with TV director Danny Hiller, and agreed to appear in his first feature film Love Me Still at the suggestion of their mutual friend, showbiz accountant Jose Goumal.
 While clearly ill, Bell soldiered on and completed filming only a few days before the end of his life.
 He died in hospital in Brighton on 4 October 2006, aged 73, following a short illness.
-A few days later, "the poignantly timed broadcast of Prime Suspect - The Final Act" was broadcast, "in which a visibly frail Otley died on screen".
+A few days later, "the poignantly timed broadcast of Prime Suspect - The Final Act" aired, "in which a visibly frail Otley died on screen".